Sports Betting Exchanges

 Betting exchanges offer several advantages compared to traditional sportsbooks.
 One of the biggest advantages is the ability to lay bets or bet that an outcome will not happen.
 These markets are not generally available when betting at a traditional sportsbook, especially on a large scale.
 Lay betting has plenty of value, particularly because it’s rare that gamblers are betting on something not to happen.
 It also offers bettors the chance to wager on several teams or competitors to not an event or outcome.
 This can be a viable alternative to backing wagers on selections you may think will win the contest or competition.

-Exchanges can also be used to easily for hedging.
-Future wagers are the most common type of market that allows us easy hedging opportunities, but straight bets on just about any type of market can usually be hedged at exchanges to lock in a profit.
+Exchanges are used for hedging.
+Future wagers are a common type of market that allows us easy hedging opportunities, but straight bets on just about any type of market can usually be hedged at exchanges to lock in a profit.
 Ultimately, exchanges usually offer elite pricing and have markets that are simply not available even the largest sportsbooks online.
 They can be hit or miss in sometimes in terms of odds, but are an elite option for the savvy sports bettor.

 Sports Exchange Betting – Disadvantages